Duckworth–Lewis–Stern method: Strategy for team 2

 During Team 1's innings, Team 2's objective is to minimise the target score they will be set.
 This is achieved by minimising Team 1's score, or (as above), if there will be future interruptions to Team 1's innings, alternatively by maximising the resource used by Team 1 (i.e. wickets lost or overs bowled) before that happens.
-Team 2 can vary their bowling strategy (between conservative and aggressive) to try and achieve either of these objectives, so this means doing the same calculations as above, inputting their opinions of future runs conceded, wickets taken and overs bowled in each bowling strategy, to see which one is best.
+Team 2 can vary their bowling strategy (between conservative and aggressive) to try to achieve either of these objectives, so this means doing the same calculations as above, inputting their opinions of future runs conceded, wickets taken and overs bowled in each bowling strategy, to see which one is best.

 Also, Team 2 can encourage Team 1 to bat particularly conservatively or aggressively (e.g. through field settings).

 During team 2's innings

 A target (from a given number of overs) is set for Team 2 at the start of its innings.
 If there will not be any future interruptions, then both sides can play to a finish in the normal way.
 However, if there are likely to be interruptions to Team 2's innings, then Team 2 will aim to keep itself ahead of the D/L par score, and Team 1 will aim to keep them behind it.
 This is because, if a match is abandoned before the given number of overs is complete, Team 2 is declared the winner if they're ahead of the par score, and Team 1 is declared the winner if Team 2 are behind the par score.
 A tie is declared if Team 2 are exactly on the par score.
 (This is provided a minimum number of overs has been bowled in Team 2's innings.)

 The par score increases with every ball bowled and every wicket lost, as the amount of resource used increases.
 As an example, in the 2003 Cricket World Cup Final Australia batted first and scored 359 from 50 overs.
 As Australia completed their 50 overs, their total resources used R1=100%, so India's par score throughout their innings was: 359 x R2/100%, where R2 is the amount of resource used to that point.
 As shown in the first line of the table below, after 9 overs India were 57-1, and 41 overs and 9 wickets remaining equates to 85.3% of resources, so 100% − 85.3% = 14.7% had been used.
 India's par score after 9 overs was therefore 359 x 14.7%/100% = 52.773, which is rounded down to 52.

 During the six balls of the 10th over India scored 0, 0, 0, 1 (from a no ball), loss of wicket, 0.
 At the start of the over India were ahead of the par score, but the loss of the wicket caused their par score to jump from 55 to 79, which put them behind the par score.